-With The Atelier Studio model, a child’s progress is documented thoroughly with a focus on how the child is learning, how their learning can be facilitated to ensure their originality, creative thinking, emotional development and social consciousness can blossom during the crucial early childhood years.
+With The Atelier Studio model, at Walden’s Path, child’s progress is documented thoroughly with a focus on how the child is learning, how their learning can be facilitated to ensure their originality, creative thinking, emotional development and social consciousness can blossom during the crucial early childhood years.

 The Atelier Studio is an approach based on participation, interaction with local art, environment and community and active citizenship.
 Interactions and activities involving the child, teacher facilitator and parent are documented at many levels providing ownership and voice to the parents, teachers and the child.